3 ideas to innovate in the management of individual interviews and employee performance

 A goal must be based on a careful balance between ambition and realism.
 It is not very common in France, but filling a target to 100% is not a good result.
 On the contrary, it indicates that the objective was certainly poorly defined.
 Finally, as in any transition process, it is necessary to give yourself time.

-By using the OKR method, companies can create a culture of transparency and alignment, where every employee clearly understands the ambitious and measurable goals to be achieved and the key outcomes that measure their success.
-The professional interviews thus become the right time to discuss professional projects, evaluate the progress made and adjust actions accordingly.
+Using the OKR method, companies can create a culture of transparency and alignment, where every employee clearly understands the ambitious, measurable goals to be achieved and the key results that measure their success.

 Idea #3: Towards an end to the annual interview?

-Many large American companies have chosen to eliminate the annual interview.
+Many large American companies have chosen to eliminate theannual interview.

 The goal is to stop looking in the rearview mirror.